jpfulton/blog/content/blog/2023-07-03-gatsby-vscode-support/index.md

 to make authoring content in markdown with extensions for [React](https://react.dev/) components a first class citizen in the project.
 My extension of choice for markdown editing and linting in VS Code is `davidanson.vscode-markdownlint`.
-However, I was unnable to find settings for it that would extend its use to `.mdx` files.
+However, I was unable to find settings for it that would extend its use to `.mdx` files.
 Technically, the markdown that powers this blog is MDX though leaving the files with a `.md` file extension allows that VS Code plugin to do its magic.
 As a result, I simply modified